DataDog/integrations-extras/jfrog_platform_self-hosted/README.md

 * Install the JFrog Platform (Self-hosted) integration.

 ### Fluentd Installation
-We recommend following the installation guide that matches your environment
+We recommend following the installation guide that matches your environment:

 * [OS / Virtual Machine][8]
 * [Docker][9]